 If you wish to disable automatic updates, you can disable the feature for all extensions or only for specific extensions.

-To disable automatic updates for all extensions, choose the Change your Extensions and Updates settings link in the Tools > Extensions and Updates dialog box.
+To disable automatic updates for all extensions, choose the Change your settings for Extensions link in the Extensions > Manage Extensions dialog box.
 In the Options dialog, uncheck Automatically update extensions.

-To disable automatic updates for a specific extension, uncheck the Automatically update this extension option in the extension's details pane on the right side of the Extensions and Updates dialog.
+To disable automatic updates for a specific extension, uncheck the Automatically update this extension option in the extension's details pane on the right side of the Manage Extensions dialog.

 Crash and unresponsiveness notifications